 Python Interview Questions (Part 3)

-When does dictionary is used instead of a list?
+When is a dictionary used instead of a list?

 What do you mean by list comprehension?